Skip to content

 Nixtamalization

-The 4,000-year-old alkaline hack that unlocked niacin and fed empires.
+The 4,000-year-old alkaline step that released niacin and fed empires.

 Inside this answer